Scroll left to review

 - Withhold TRODELVY until resolved to ≤Grade 1

-- Reduce 1 dose level for each occurrence or discontinue according to the dosage reduction level information below
+- Reduce 1 dose level for each occurrence or permanently discontinue according to the dosage reduction level information below

 - Employ additional antiemetics.
 Other supportive measures may also be employed as clinically indicated